balajib26/PASE/README.md

 the current directory and then train the encoder on the dataset.
 - The encoder ckpts will be saved in the `results` directory according to the configuration in the yaml file.

-### Note before installing requirements
-- The `cupy` module (mentioned in `requirements.txt`) is used by `QRNN` module and it takes time to build the wheel and install the package by default.
-Alternatively, the instructions mentioned in [this link] (https://docs.cupy.dev/en/stable/install.html#installing-cupy) installs the module real-quick from precompiled binaries.
-Please make sure to run the command
-`python -m cupyx.tools.install_library --cuda <VERSION> --library cutensor` after installing cupy to install the additional cuda libraries required by cupy.

 ### TODO
 - Many workers use the same architecture (except the hparams change) and the code is copied multiple times on every worker.
 Alternatively, we could define a base class and inherit it in those worker classes.